Dustybutt Trip Report – 1000 Miles Off Road in a Day in

 At the next stop, Elroy asked me, “What did you think of that last section?”
 I told him, “I came over a rise thinking that the road would continue straight and not only did it drop and curve, but the surface got a whole lot deeper.
 Luckily I was far enough to the inside at the start to be able to drift to the outside and not run out of road before I ran out of curve.”
 He laughed and said, “I saw your tracks.”

-At an earlier fuel stop, I had told Elroy about hitting the
+At an earlier fuel stop, I had told Elroy

 rock.
 I believe it was this stop